InsightDataScience/Sherlock/README.md

 ### 2. Train a new classification model using pre-trained BERT model

-**The new text dataset should be stored at S3 first, with the directory architecture in S3 should look like this**:
+**The new text dataset should be stored at S3 first, the directory architecture in S3 should look like this**:
 ```
 .
 ├── YOUR_BUCKET_NAME
 │   ├── train.tsv
-│   ├── dev.tsv
+│   ├── val.tsv
 │   ├── test.tsv
 ```
 The folder name you give to *YOUR_MODEL_NAME* will be used to identify this model once it get trained.

-The name of train, dev and test files  **can't be changed**.
+The name of train, val and test files  **can't be changed**.
 The train and dev file should have below format (without header)- id label None Sentence
-1  0     NC
+1  0     NC   Text
 The test.tsv file should only have id and sentence column (with header) **The S3 folders should have public access permission**.